team-mayes/team-site/_pages/team.md

-at Northwestern advised her and Dr. Gregg T. Beckham of the National Renewable Energy Laboratory co-advised her as she employed computational chemical engineering to uncover the molecular mechanisms that underlie thermal and enzymatic cellulose decomposition toward advancing technologies that will produce sustainable chemical and fuels.
+at Northwestern advised her and Dr. Gregg T. Beckham of the National Renewable Energy Laboratory co-advised her as she employed computational chemical engineering to uncover the molecular mechanisms that underlie thermal and enzymatic cellulose decomposition toward advancing technologies that will produce sustainable chemicals and fuels.
 She was a Department of Energy Computational Science Graduate Fellow and earned the AIChE Computational Molecular Science and Engineering Forum Graduate Student Award and ACS Chemical Computing Group Research Excellence Award.
 She is currently a